raazymuhd1/learning-git/README.md

  - `git checkout commitId`- move THE HEAD to the commit on the specified commitId
  - `git checkout branchname` - moving back to the last commit
  - `git checkout HEAD~2` - move the HEAD to the prev 2 commit from the current commit

+## Git Rebase
+ - alternative way to merge branch
+ - clean up the commit ( history commits )
+ - its not meant to be run on `main/master` branch